sky-shift/skyshift/docs/source/services/services.rst

 **Step 1: Create the Cluster**
 First, create a Cluster1 with an appropriate label which will later be used for deployments:
+If you already have kind clusters running, SkyShift will automatically detect live kind clusters when launched.
 Let's create the cluster using: `kind create cluster --name cluster1`

 .. code-block:: bash